-Veteran political strategist Lindsey Reynolds is known in political circles for her shrewd judgment and her ability to get things done.
-Reynolds joined GQR Research as Chief Operating Officer in 2017, bringing nearly 20 years of experience in political and campaign management at the national, state, and local level.
+Veteran political strategist Lindsey Reynolds is known in political circles for her shrewd judgment and ability to get things done.
+Prior to being named Senior Partner, Reynolds joined GQR as Chief Operating & Financial Officer in 2017, bringing 20 years of political and campaign management experience at the national, state, and local level.

 Before joining GQR, Reynolds was the COO at the Democratic National Committee, where she was responsible for overseeing day-to-day functions and worked with the CEO to execute the long-term strategy of the Party.
 Previously, Reynolds served as Director of the Office of the Secretary.